lepelog/botw-ex-all-shrines/all shrines route.md

 ![fleet lotus seed positions](fleetLotusSeeds.png)

 You should now have 27.
+(NOTE: Get probably more for the extra shrines)

 Horse to left of mound, go to shrine and dodge the guardian

-11 DAKA TUSS: Bomb strat, ragdoll reset, damage boost dive
+13 DAKA TUSS: Bomb strat, ragdoll reset, damage boost dive

 Horse south to the last tree, tree carry launch, climb wall (use 1 stamina food), get sledgehammer Climb gate thingy on left, wait for stamina, climb wall (use 1 stamina food), Ta'loh Naeg

-12 TA'LOH NAEG: Right chest, use wood axe in fights and be bored until tutorials finish, get chest
+14 TA'LOH NAEG: Right chest, use wood axe in fights and be bored until tutorials finish, get chest

 Glide to Impa's house, enter, talk again, etc..., exit, go slightly right and forwards, Goddess statue (3 stamina) Backwards, left to cooking pot, COOK: Lizard, Ancient Part, Frog x3 for 5:10 speed elixr, endura shroom